On this page:

 Dementia currently affects 1 in 13 older people in Surrey and this number is expected to increase by 25% by 2020.
 This is why we all need to play our part in helping those living with dementia to live well for longer.
 It’s the small things that count.
 Find out more about sources of Dementia help and support in Surrey via: www.dementiafriendlysurrey.org.uk

 Surrey Telecare is a partnership initiative set up by the District and Borough councils and Surrey County Council, to ensure residents can benefit from simple equipment that keeps people living independently at home giving family members peace of mind.
-More information is available via the Surrey County Council website.
+More information is available from your local District or Borough Council.

 Fostering in Surrey

 Surrey County Council is calling on its residents to learn more about fostering opportunities.
-To find out more, come along to a fostering Open Evening or visit www.surreycc.gov.uk/fostering for more information.
+To find out more, go along to a fostering open event or visit www.surreycc.gov.uk/fostering for more information.

 Surrey Family Support Programme

 This is Surrey's approach to the Government's troubled families programme and has been agreed between the council, Surrey Police and district and borough councils.
 The Government has defined troubled families as those families that meet each of the following criteria:

 - families who have children not attending school

 - families who are involved in anti-social behaviour